 At increasing numbers of railway stations, electronic displays and monitors give information about departure times, platform numbers and delays.
 Information displayed on screens is based on up-to-date train movements.

-Operating information for people with hearing impairments on the train.
+Operating information for passengers with a hearing impairment on the train.

 Passengers using public transport who are deaf or have hearing impairments can request free assistance in emergencies via the Procom text message service and also find information about service incidents, delays and service interruptions.
 Both services – telephone assistance and the text message service – are available in the three national languages of German, French and Italian 24 hours per day.